charityyoungblood/StatisticsAndProbability/ExaminingRelationships.md

   1. Relationships that have "Linear" form are quite common and relatively simple to detect
   2. There exists a numerical measure that assesses the strength of the linear relationship between two quantitative variables with which we can supplement the Scatterplot
   3. REMEMBER: NOT all relationships between two quantitative variables has a Linear form
+  4. Assessing the "Strength" of a Linear Relationship from a Scatterplot alone is problematic, as our judgement might be affected by the scale on which the values are plotted